Maxximillian1221/ftp-order-sync/VERCEL_DEPLOYMENT.md

-# Deploying to Vercel with Vercel Postgres
+# Deploying to Vercel with Neon PostgreSQL

-This guide provides step-by-step instructions for deploying your Shopify FTP Order Sync app to Vercel with Vercel Postgres.
+This guide provides step-by-step instructions for deploying your Shopify FTP Order Sync app to Vercel with Neon PostgreSQL from the Vercel marketplace.

 ## Prerequisites